avaneev/prvhash/README.md

-quality constraints, and an initial state, is that otherwise the function would require at least 5 "conditioning" preliminary rounds (core function calls), to neutralize any oddities (including zero values) in InitVec; that would reduce the performance of the hash function dramatically for table hash use.
+quality constraints, and an initial state, is that otherwise the function would require at least 5 "conditioning" preliminary rounds (core function calls), to neutralize any oddities (including zero values) in InitVec; that would reduce the performance of the hash function dramatically for hash-table uses.
 Note that the `prvhash64s` function starts from the "full zero" state and then performs acceptably.

 ## An Ideal Core Hash Function ##